neurostuff/compose-docs/docs/tutorial/manual.md

 We can import this file into our Project by clicking **Upload File** or by copy/pasting the IDs into the box.
 Give this import a name for future reference.
-All studies imported from this search will be **Tagged** with the search name.
+All studies imported from this search will be **tagged** with the search name.
+Tags are short labels that appear on each study (for example, the name of the PubMed search).
+You can use tags later as filters when you have multiple imports or want to quickly focus on a subset of studies.

 ![Import name](/tutorial/import_name.png)